tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/COSFS 工具_intl_en.md

 #### -odbglevel=[dbg|info|warn|err|crit]

 Sets the log level for COSFS.
 Valid values are `info`, `dbg`, `warn`, `err`, and `crit`.
-You are advised to set it to `info` in the production environment, and `dbg` for debugging.
+We recommend you set it to `info` in the production environment, and `dbg` for debugging.
 If you do not clear system logs regularly, or numerous logs will be generated due to a huge access volume, you can set it to `err` or `crit`.

 #### -oumask=[perm]

 Removes the permission of a specified type of users to operate files in the mounting destination directory.
 For example, when -oumask=755, the permission for the mounting destination directory is changed to 022.

 #### -ouid=[uid]
-Allows the user whose id is [uid] to access all the files in the mounting destination directory without being restricted by the file permission bits.
+Allows the user whose ID is [uid] to access all files in the mounting destination directory without being restricted by the file permission bits.
-You can obtain the uid of a user using the id command `id -u username`.
-For example, you can execute `id -u user_00` to obtain the uid of user_00.
+You can obtain the `uid` of a user by using the ID command `id -u username`.
+For example, you can run `id -u user_00` to obtain the `uid` of user 00.

 #### -oensure_diskfree=[size]